 The following areas have been identified as ones where your school may be able to improve the use of available resources.
 These are the expenditure categories where your expenditure is highest compared with the average of your comparison group.

-Your current expenditure on premises is above the average for your comparison group by 0.7 percentage points.
+Your current expenditure on support staff is above the average for your comparison group by 0.8 percentage points.